 We will be examining pets with ONE owner.

 When coming to the clinic, we are asking you to wait in the car park.
-Please call on arrival to let us know you are here.
+Unless otherwise directed, please call on arrival to let us know you are here.

 If you are unwell, displaying flu-like symptoms or are concerned about entering the clinic, please call the clinic so we can find a way to assist you.

-We are experiencing unprecedented phone demand and at times, long waits for appointments.
-We apologise and beg your patience.
+We are still experiencing unprecedented phone demand and at times, long waits for appointments.
+We apologise and continue to appreciate your patience.